 Teachers trained in Illness Prevention and CPR & First Aid

-Cleaning & sanitizing helps prevent the spread of viruses
+Cleaning, sanitizing and disinfecting helps prevent the spread of viruses

-We help control the spread of viruses with regular cleaning and sanitizing of changing tables, sinks, bathrooms, floors, carpets, toys, equipment etc. We dispose of waste, trash and diapers properly.
+We help control the spread of viruses with regular cleaning, sanitizing and disinfecting of changing tables, sinks, bathrooms, floors, carpets, toys, equipment etc. We dispose of waste, trash and diapers properly.
 We prepare and keep food in clean areas and wash and sanitize all dishes, utensils, etc. We clean and disinfect constantly.

 All Children and Teachers are required to be immunized